axibase/atsd-use-cases/tutorials/forecasting-basic-workflow/README.md

 This option relies on a simple script that downloads the source file to an intermediate server (or ATSD server itself) with a subsequent upload of the file into the database.

-Login into the server and verify connectivity by downloading the `direct.csv` file to `/tmp/direct.csv`.
+Log in to the server and verify connectivity by downloading the `direct.csv` file to `/tmp/direct.csv`.

 ```bash
 curl https://duckduckgo.com/traffic_data/direct.csv -o /tmp/direct.csv